DavidVujic/python-polylith/projects/poetry_polylith_plugin/README.md

 #### Testing
 The `create` commands will also create corresponding unit tests.
-It is possible to disable thi behaviour by setting `enabled = false` in the `workspace.toml` file.
+It is possible to disable this behaviour by setting `enabled = false` in the `workspace.toml` file.